Anoop-Rajoriya/stackflow_nextjs/docs/Dev.md

 - Complete voting feature on question and answers
 - Add Reputation system each upvote on quesiton +5 and answer +10 and downvote on both quesiton and answer -2 reputation earn
+- Complete the Home page and Profile page also.